What is Radon?

 This test uses activated carbon to which radon decay products attach.
 The charcoal is analyzed at the laboratory to determine a radon level.
 The short-term test will give the user a "snapshot" of the home's radon level.

-It consists of a plastic film enclosed in a container with a filtered, covered opening through which radon particles enter and leave marks which can be counted under a microscope by a laboratory.
+It consists of a container with a filtered, covered opening through which radon particles enter and leave marks which can be counted under a microscope by a laboratory.
 The long-term test gives the user a seasonal average level of radon.

 Radon Hotline (24-hour recorded message) | 651.266.1133